-The Plan, along with the Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards, invest in a unitized stock fund, The Xerox Stock Fund (the Fund), which is primarily comprised of Xerox Corporation common shares.
+The Plan, along with the Xerox Corporation Savings Plan, invest in a unitized stock fund, The Xerox Stock Fund (the Fund), which is primarily comprised of Xerox Corporation common shares.
 The unit values of the Fund are recorded and maintained by the Trustee.
-During the year ended December 31, 2013, the Plans purchased common shares in the Fund in the approximate amount of \$13,218,000, sold common shares in the Fund in the approximate amount of \$13,218,000.
+During the year ended December 31, 2013, the Plans purchased common shares in the Fund in the approximate amount of \$13,218,000, sold common shares in the Fund in the approximate amount of \$37,017,000, and had net appreciation in the Fund of approximately \$65,667,000.
 The total value of the Plans' investment in the Fund was approximately \$134,859,000 and \$92,991,000 at December 31, 2013 and 2012, respectively.
 During 2013, dividends paid on Xerox Corporation common shares amounted to \$2,707,000.
 These transactions, as well as participant loans, qualify as party-in-interest transactions.
 Furthermore, the Plan pays administrative expenses related to salaries of Xerox employees responsible for plan administration.
 In addition, certain funds are managed by an affiliate of the Trustee and the investment manager and therefore, qualify as party-in-interest transactions.
-The Plan also accepts rollovers from affiliated plans, the Xerox Corporation Retirement Income Guarantee Plans (RIGP) and the Xerox Corporation Employee Stock Ownership Plan (ESOP), and these transactions qualify as party-in-interest.
-During the year ended December 31, 2013 there was one transfer of \$124,000 from the Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards to the Plan.
+The Plan also accepts rollovers from affiliated plan, the Retirement Income Guarantee Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards (RIGP - Union Plan) and these transactions qualify as party-in-interest.
+During the year ended December 31, 2013 there was one transfer of \$124,000 from the Plan to the Xerox Corporation Savings Plan.